Friends of parks

 Keep us informed

-Return your completed Friends Group registration form to let us know you have set up a group.
-This allows us to keep you informed of planned activities, and send you relevant information on grants, training events and site visits.
+Let us know the contact details for your group to allow us to keep you informed of planned activities, and send you relevant information on grants, training events and site visits.